$48.5

 • The government entity responsible for maintaining the road

-Any or all of these parties may be at fault for contributing to the accident, and they all may have insurance and assets that can go towards a settlement award.
+Any or all of these parties may be at fault for contributing to the accident, and they all may have insurance and assets that can go toward a settlement award.

 To prove fault legally, our attorneys must show the existence of the following elements:

-We would do this by thoroughly investigating the case and collecting evidence, finding all liable parties, and hiring experts to provide testimony as to fault.
-It’s important to contact our commercial vehicle attorneys quickly, vital records such as the driver’s and dispatcher’s logs, inspection and maintenance records, the truck’s “black box” and other evidence can be preserved and utilized to prove negligence.
+We would do this by thoroughly investigating the case, collecting evidence, finding all liable parties, and hiring experts to testify to the fault.
+It’s important to contact our commercial vehicle attorneys quickly.
+Vital records such as the driver’s and dispatcher’s logs, inspection and maintenance records, the truck’s “black box,” and other evidence can be preserved and utilized to prove negligence.

-Whether your injuries were caused by negligence from a delivery truck accident, dump truck accident, or any other big rig vehicle accident, Indiana allows victims to recover an award for compensatory damages.
-In such cases, consulting with a knowledgeable bucket truck accident lawyer or an experienced dump truck accident lawyer can be crucial to understanding your legal options and ensuring your rights are protected.
+Whether your injuries were caused by negligence from a delivery truck accidentdump truck accident, or any other big-rig vehicle accident, Indiana allows victims to recover an award for compensatory damages.

 Compensatory damages are to cover losses and costs for both your economic damages for specific monetary losses and your non-economic damages for losses that may not have a specific dollar value but negatively impact your life.
 These may include: